 Sylvia Park Mall

 You can take a train here from Britomart, or there’s plenty of car parking if you’re driving.
 It’s New Zealand’s largest mall, it has all of NZ’s chain stores plus a few international ones that aren’t available elsewhere in NZ.
 There’s a movie theatre complex, a food court and plenty of bars and restaurants.
+And best of all there’s a roof over all of it to keep the rain at bay.

 Activities where you’ll get wet anyway.

-You won’t mind the rain if you’re doing one of these fun activities where you’re going to get wet anyway.
+You won’t mind the rain if you’re doing one of these fun activities, where you’re going to get wet anyway.

 Wero White Water Park